neilkatin/lahcert-ops-procedures/source/highlevel.rst

         "Anywhere else" -> "Ops";
     }

-Ops reviews the request, asks for clarification if necessary, confers with the Incident Commander (IC) to set priorities, and sends the request to an Ark group to take action.

-Typically the group will be Recon, but the group could be Logistics (if something needs to be purchased) or any other Ark group.
+In all cases Ops needs to decide what action (if any) we should take.

 Task assignment to a group
 --------------------------

+Ops reviews the notification, asks for clarification if necessary, confers with the Incident Commander (IC) to set priorities, and generates an Ops Assignment form if Ops wants CERT to take action.
+Ops should attach any additional information (such as an incident form) to the Ops Assignment if the incident form adds useful information.

+Typically the group will be Recon, but the group could be Logistics (if something needs to be purchased) or any other Ark group.

 .. graphviz::